 Suzanne Reed is the Sacramento-based CEPP liaison to the California State Legislature and California’s state environmental and energy agencies and commissions.
 She has over 40 years of experience in environmental, transportation and energy policy in the private, public, and non-profit sectors.
 Her background includes 14 years as Chief of Staff to California State Senator Carol Liu and Assembly Member Carol Liu.
 She was California Policy Director for the Center for Clean Air Policy (CCAP), and vice president of the public opinion research company, Fairbank, Maslin, Maullin.
 Suzanne served four years as a Commissioner on the California Energy Commission during Governor Jerry Brown’s first administration.
 Prior to that, she was a professional staff member on the US Senate Interior and Insular Affairs Committee (now Energy and Natural Resources) and a Legislative Aide to Senator Joe Biden (D-DE).
 She holds a BA from Smith College and a Master of Forest Science from the Yale School of Forestry and Environmental Studies.

-Simone Cobb is the Events Manager at the Center for Environmental Public Policy at the Goldman School of Public Policy.
+Simone Cobb is the Program Manager at the Center for Environmental Public Policy at the Goldman School of Public Policy.
 Prior to working at GSPP she was an analyst intern at the political consulting firm Lake Research Partners in Washington, DC.
 Simone received her BA in Cultural Anthropology from UCLA.

 Michelle Levinson is a Graduate Student Researcher at the Center for Environmental Public Policy and a Master of Public Policy candidate at GSPP.
 Prior to graduate school she was a policy researcher at NextGen Climate America in San Francisco and worked at the Natural Resources Defense Council in Washington, DC.
 Michelle studied International Relations with a focus on global environmental problems at Brown University.